fvumbaca/terraform-proxmox-k3s/README.md

 ## Features

 - Fully automated.
 No need to remote into a VM; even for a kubeconfig
-- Built in and automatically configured external (to the cluster) loadbalancer
+- Built in and automatically configured external loadbalancer (both K3s API and ingress)
 - Static(ish) MAC addresses for reproducible DHCP reservations
 - Node pools to easily scale and to handle many kinds of workloads
 - Pure Terraform - no Ansible needed.